formkiq/formkiq-client-sdk-python/docs/SystemManagementApi.md

 # **get_open_search_snapshot**
 > GetOpenSearchSnapshotResponse get_open_search_snapshot(site_id, snapshot_name)

-Get site(s) OpenSearch snapshot
+Get site OpenSearch snapshot

-Returns the OpenSearch Snapshot
+Returns details for a snapshot of the specified site's OpenSearch index.

+For provisioned OpenSearch domains, the supplied snapshot name is resolved to the site's stored snapshot name before lookup.
+For OpenSearch Serverless, the response is read from the automated snapshot repository.

 ### Example